sillygoose/mme-record/README.md

 **Record** runs fine connected to **Playback** via a loop-back cable (CAN0 connected to CAN1) or the vehicle OBDII port and happily logs the requested CAN bus data.
 Connecting **Playback** to your vehicle may have unintended consequences and is not recommended.

 <a id='whats-new'></a>
 ## What's new
 - InfluxDB support
 - YAML secrets supported
 - switched to venv for Python3.10 support
 - catch SIGTERM to write out cached data before exiting
+- new command options for setting the YAML and log files
+- service files for running Record and/or Playback as a Linux service

 <a id='requirements'></a>
 ## Requirements